MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/delegation-control-wizard.md

 ---
 Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 By delegating administration, you can assign a range of administrative tasks to the appropriate users and groups.
 You can assign basic administrative tasks to regular users or groups, and leave domain-wide and forest-wide administration to members of the Domain Admins and Enterprise Admins groups.
 By delegating administration, you can allow groups within your organization to take more control of their local resources.
-You also help secure your AD DS environment accidental or malicious damage by limiting the membership of administrator groups.
+You also help secure your Active Directory environment accidental or malicious damage by limiting the membership of administrator groups.

 You can delegate administrative control to any level of a domain tree by creating organizational units within a domain and delegating administrative control for specific organizational units to particular users or groups.